Made a mistake on your tax return? Not all is lost, you can file an amended return to correct any mistake. Read on to find out how.

-If you’ve discovered an error on tax forms submitted to the IRS, you need to determine if you need to file an amended return.
+If you’ve discovered an error on tax forms submitted to the IRS, determine if you need to file an amended return.
 If you made a basic math error, the IRS will usually correct the error or reach out to you for more information.
-If you forgot a form, the IRS will add it; however, they don’t have your records, and the IRS changes are not always to your best benefit.
+If you forgot a form, the IRS can add it; however, they don’t have your records, and changes made by the IRS may not be to your benefit.
 If you forgot a deduction or credit, you can only get the benefit if you file an amended return.
-The IRS never requires you to claim a deduction or a tax credit, only income (and expenses when you have self-employment or rental property).
+The IRS doesn’t require you to claim a tax credit, only income (and expenses when you have self-employment or rental property).

-Here are some mistakes for which you might need to file an amended return:
+Here are some reasons why you might need to file an amended return:

-- Claiming too many, or not enough, dependents in tax years prior to 2018
+- Not claiming all your dependents in tax years prior to 2020

 - Not claiming all the credits and deductions you are eligible for